CB2 micro

 About this manual

-This is the assembly manual for the CB2 micro KIT.
-After you have received your KIT, follow the next instructions to assemble your CB2 micro.
+This is the assembly manual for the CB2 micro.
+Follow the next instructions to assemble your CB2 micro.

 Quick index reference